PRIME: Prioritizing Interpretability in Failure Mode Extraction

 Let $\Dtrain$ be the dataset on which we detect failure modes of a~trained model.
 The result of a~human-understandable failure mode extractor on this dataset consists of sets of images, denoted as $I_1, I_2, ..., I_m$, along with corresponding descriptions, labeled as $T_1, T_2, ..., T_m$.
 Each set $I_j$ comprises images that share similar attributes, leading to a noticeable drop in model accuracy.
 Number of detected failure modes, $m$, is influenced by various hyperparameters, e.g., in our method, minimum accuracy drop ($a$), values for $b_2, b_3, ...$, and the minimum group size ($s$) are these parameters.

 One of the main goals of detecting failure modes in human-understandable terms is to generate high-quality captions for hard subpopulations.
-We note that these methods should also be evaluated in terms of coverage, i.e., what portion of failure inputs are covered as well as the difficulty of detected failure modes.
-All these methods extract hard subpopulations on which the model's accuracy significantly drops, and coverage depends on the dataset, trained model and the hyperparameters of the method, thus, we mainly focus on generalizability of our approach and quality of descriptions.
+We note that these methods should also be evaluated in terms of coverage, i.e., what portion of failure inputs are covered along with the performance gap in detected failure modes.
+All these methods extract hard subpopulations on which the model's accuracy significantly drops, and coverage depends on the dataset and the hyperparameters of the method, thus, we mainly focus on generalizability of our approach and quality of descriptions.